Strategy rule form - Completing the Strategy tab

 Open the Properties dialog of a component (by double-clicking the component, or by right-clicking and selecting the Properties option) to edit it.
 The Properties dialog consists of elements common to all components and tabs that are specific to the type of component.

 - General settings

 - Component categories

 Test runs panel

 This panel allows you to view existing clipboard data for every strategy component.
-When designing a strategy, you can run a simulation and test your strategy for one particular customer ( Configuring single case runs ) or multiple customers from a particular data set ( Configuring batch case runs ).
+When designing a strategy, you can run a simulation and test your strategy for one particular customer ( Single case ) or multiple customers from a particular data set ( Batch case ).

 Every component is assigned a default generated name when added to the strategy.